 - For phone interviews with BrightHire, candidates hear a notification “This interview will be recorded so we can focus on you, not taking notes” before every BrightHire interview.

-- For Zoom interviews with BrightHire, there are three possible notification points for Zoom.
-1) Candidates see a visual “Recording” in the top left corner of the Zoom.
-2) as an interviewer, you have the option to enable active consent in Zoom, meaning that candidates have to click to agree to enter the Zoom, with the understanding that they will be recorded.
+- For Zoom interviews with BrightHire, candidates see a visual “Recording” in the top left corner of the Zoom.
+And as an interviewer, you have the option to enable active consent in Zoom, meaning that candidates have to click to agree to enter the Zoom, with the understanding that they will be recorded.

-- A: If you encounter a candidate who requests not to be recorded, the recording is easy to turn off.
+- If you encounter a candidate who requests not to be recorded, the recording is easy to turn off.
 To stop recording a BrightHire phone interview, simply press the “Cancel Recording” button.
-You do not need to call the candidate back or spin up a new Zoom, simply continue the conversation and none of it will be recorded.
+You do not need to call the candidate back or create a new Zoom link, simply continue the conversation and none of it will be recorded.
 To stop the recording in Zoom, use the stop button in the top left of the Zoom or in the control window.

 - A: BrightHire is an interview intelligence platform that records interviews and guides interviewers to help Sourcegraph deliver a great interview experience.
 It ensures every candidate gets a fair and effective hiring process.

 How does BrightHire benefit me as a candidate?

 - A: BrightHire will help ensure that we are focused on you, not on taking notes.
 It also ensures that interviews are structured and well thought out, giving you the best opportunity to showcase your relevant experience and qualifications.
 If you speak with multiple interviewers, BrightHire will help the hiring team coordinate and it’ll be less likely that the same questions are asked in multiple interviews.
 BrightHire will help interviewers recall important details about your experience and qualifications so they aren’t simply relying on their notes and recollections.

 Q: How will I know that my interview is recorded?